vladigleba/vladigleba.github.io/posts/basics/keeping.md

 > Six days shall work be done: but the seventh day is the sabbath of rest, *an holy convocation*; ye shall do no work therein: it is the sabbath of the LORD in all your dwellings.
 {% ct 'Leviticus 23:3' %}

 Not only is the Sabbath a time to convene with other believers, but this convening is called holy.
-Corporate praise and worship of God, praying with and for one another {% rf 'Acts 16:13' %}, Bible study, and fellowship (especially when we use it to share our experiences with God) are all integral parts of the Sabbath that contribute to making it a delight.
+Corporate praise and worship of God, praying with and for one another {% rf 'Acts 16:13' %}, Bible study, and fellowship (especially when we use it to share our experiences with God) are all integral parts of making the Sabbath a delight.

 ## When does the Sabbath start and end?